Traumi/foundryvtt-drag-ruler/README.md

 # Installation

-To install this module :

-- Inside Foundry, select the Game Modules tab in the Configuration and Setup menu.
-- Click the Install Module button and enter the following URL : `https://raw.githubusercontent.com/Traumi/foundryvtt-drag-ruler/master/module.json`
-- Click Install and wait for installation to complete.

--OR-

 - Find your FoundryData folder (Path in the Configuration tab in the lobby)
 - Go to FoundryData/Data/modules/drag-ruler
 - Replace all this files by those in this repo : module.json, js/foundry_imports.js, js/main.js, js/movement_tracking, js/pathfinding.js, js/ruler.js, js/settings.js, js/speed_provider.js, js/system.js, js/utils.js